EC-TPU: Continuously Corrected Arithmetic

 MaiTRIX is proud to announce new breakthroughs in the detection and correction of arithmetic errors!
-MaiTRIX’s advanced error-correcting Tensor Processor Unit (TPU-ec) is the first in a series of high-performance AI processors which will be offered with our advanced error correcting capability.
-MaiTRIX expects prototypes to be released for IP testing and evaluation by 3rd quarter 2019.
+MaiTRIX’s advanced error-correcting Tensor Processor Unit (EC-TPU) is the first in a series of high-performance AI processors which will be offered with our advanced error correcting capability.
+MaiTRIX expects prototypes to be released for IP testing and evaluation soon.

 The combination of MaiTRIX’s TPU processor with its advanced error detection and correction IP work together in unexpected ways to decrease vulnerability to many single and multiple events that would otherwise cripple other processors!
-The TPU-ec is capable of correcting clocking errors, high energy neutron strikes, ionizing gamma radiation, meta-stability of CMOS logic, and many other sources of single and multiple error events.
+The EC-TPU is capable of detecting and correcting faulty arithmetic due to clocking errors, high energy neutron strikes, ionizing gamma radiation, meta-stability of CMOS logic, transient and static configuration RAM errors in FPGAs knowns as SEUs and many other sources of single and multiple error events.

 MaiTRIX’s TPU-EC paves the way to fault tolerant AI computation in space

-Classical arithmetic error detection schemes such as a triplication require more than 300% resources versus a single uncorrected ALU.
-MaiTRIX’s new error detection and correction technology only consumes 20% more resources than a single ALU without correction.
-Even still, the new techniques in error correction of arithmetic are far more effective, as they will reject many more multiple errors at once, an impossible feat for triplication schemes that struggle with more than a single error event at once.
+Classical arithmetic error detection schemes such as a triplicate modular redundancy (TMR) require more than 300% resources versus a single uncorrected ALU.
+MaiTRIX’s new error detection and correction technology only requires 20% more resources than a single ALU without correction.
+Even still, the new techniques in error correction of RNS arithmetic are far more effective, as they will reject many more multiple errors at once, an impossible feat for triplication schemes that struggle with more than a single error event at once.

-The TPU-ec targets AI inference applications and other high performance matrix operations for space-based applications or any application requiring extreme reliability in harsh environments such as avionics and disaster clean-up robotics.
+The EC-TPU targets AI processor applications and other high performance matrix operations for extreme performance and high-reliability applications, such as space-based satellites, Space Force avionics and Deep Space AI.